 - Down to Earth Vegetable Garden is a five-pound box of all-natural fertilizer with 4-4-4 formula

-- This veggie fertilizer provides the perfect start for your sprightly spring greens, it gives your summer tomatoes super-powers, and it’s fantastic for growing your favorite fragrant herbs.
+- This veggie fertilizer provides the perfect start for your sprightly leaf lettuce, gives your summer tomatoes super-powers, and is fantastic for growing your favorite fragrant herbs.

 Vegetables have a short and very productive growing season.
-It takes a lot of energy for the plants to grow and yield their bounty.
-They do best with regular fertilizing and feeding.
+The plants need a lot of energy to grow and yield their bounty.
+Most are heavy feeders and are best for regular fertilizing and feeding.
 How much and how often depends on the fertilizer you use.
-They are many great organic vegetable fertilizers on the market, like the 1 above.

 A layer of compost and worm compost on the top nourish.
 It also helps hold the moisture in.
 How much you use depends on the pot size.
-In general, Nell uses a 1/4-1/2″ layer of worm compost and a 2-3″ layer of compost over that.
+Nell generally uses a 1/4-1/2″ layer of worm compost and a 2-3″ layer of compost on top of that.

 4) Watering

 Checking your vegetable container garden should be part of your everyday routine.
-This will be especially true in the warmer summer months and when your plants are just getting started.
+This will be especially true in warmer summer months and when your plants are just starting.
+Daily watering may be necessary.

-Depending on the container size and type along with your temps, you might not need to water them every day but you should at least monitor the soil.
+Depending on the container size and type and your temps, you might not need to water them daily, but you should at least monitor the soil.
 You want to keep the soil evenly moist because vegetables don’t like to dry out.

-Once your vegetables are established and their roots have grown and are more developed, it’s best to water deeply and less often.
-As mentioned in “soil mix”, a good layer of rich compost will help to retain moisture.
+Once your vegetables are established, and their roots have grown and developed, it’s best to water them deeply and less often.
+As mentioned in “soil mix,” a good layer of rich compost will help to retain moisture.

 5 Good Things to Know Before Getting Started